dbpedia/dbpedia-links/README.md

 dbpedia-links
 =============
-A repo that contains outgoing links in N-Triples format for DBpedia
+A repo that contains links and type for DBpedia

 #About
-Current version 0.6
+Current version 0.7

-**This readme defines the workflow to add your links to this repo and to DBpedia.
-It is still being discussed at the DBpedia discussion mailing list and subject to change at any moment.
-Also the repo structure might still change a lot.**
+This README specifies how to contribute links to the DBpedia+ Data Stack.
+Please read carefully.
+In case of questions, please use the GitHub Issue Tracker at https://github.com/dbpedia/dbpedia-links/issues

+# Disclaimer
+In order to allow widest possible dissemination, all data and code in this repository is to be treated as **public domain** or CC-0.
+We assume that you are aware of this when contributing to the repository, your links and scripts will be re-used, hosted and mixed with other data.

+We expect that anybody using data from this repository will give proper attribution to the work of:
+* DBpedia as a community
+* This repository and its contributors as a whole
+* The individual contributions

+However, we will send friendly emails instead of lawyers, if we think attribution is not given properly.

 # Open Issues
 Actually, it seems that more things are yet unclear than fixed.
 Please don't be slowed by formalities, just submit your links please, we will clean it up, after a while, if necessary.